-SOUTH DAKOTA
+WASHINGTON

-Business leaders in South Dakota cannot find the science, technology, engineering and mathematics (STEM) talent they need to stay competitive.
+Business leaders in Washington State cannot find the science, technology, engineering and mathematics (STEM) talent they need to stay competitive.
 Students' lagging performance in K-12 is a critical reason why.
 The good news is that the nation's most effective STEM education programs can help turn the tide.

-South Dakota students have made no gains in math over the past decade, and not enough have the chance to learn challenging content to prepare them for college and careers.
-The state's science teachers are more likely than peers in other states to have the resources they need, but elementary schools spend very little time on science.
+Students in Washington State have made some progress in math over the past decade, yet too many lack opportunities to learn challenging content to prepare them for college and careers.
+For example, few eighth graders have any teachers with undergraduate majors in math, and an even smaller minority learns much about what engineers do.

-SOUTH DAKOTA NEEDS MORE STEM TALENT
+WASHINGTON NEEDS MORE STEM TALENT

-STEM fields are growing in South Dakota
+STEM fields are growing in Washington

 Between 2017 and 2027:

 STEM jobs will grow

 Non-STEM jobs will grow

-9%
+15%

-5%
+12%

-THE SOUTH DAKOTA STEM SKILLS SHORTAGE STARTS EARLY
+THE WASHINGTON STEM SKILLS SHORTAGE STARTS EARLY

-Performance in math has been flat
+The state has made progress in math

-South Dakota has not made progress in K-12 math.
+In eighth grade, however, progress has faltered since 2013.

 Trends in 8th grade math scores, 2003-2017

 SOURCE: U.S. Department of Education, 2003-2017 Students of color lag farthest behind Closing achievement gaps must remain a priority.
-Percentage of South Dakota students at or above proficient, by race/ethnicity
+Percentage of Washington students at or above proficient, by race/ethnicity

-SOURCE: U.S. Department of Education, 2015-2017 \Data not available or reporting requirements not met.
+SOURCE: U.S. Department of Education, 2015-2017 Data not available or reporting requirements not met.

-For the complete state report, methodology, and sources, see vitalsigns.ecs.org (vitalsigns.ecs.org) The state must plug the gaps in the STEM pipeline The South Dakota STEM pipeline loses young people at every level of the education system.
-Low graduation rates from college narrow the pipeline of students who can gain advanced STEM skills.
+For the complete state report, methodology, and sources, see vitalsigns.ecs.org (vitalsigns.ecs.org) The state must plug the gaps in the STEM pipeline The Washington STEM pipeline loses young people at every level of the education system.
+Low graduation rates from high school and college narrow the pipeline of students who can gain advanced STEM skills.
 Of those students who do graduate, few get a post-secondary degree in STEM.
 What percentage of high school students graduate?
 (2014-2015)

-South Dakota
+Washington

 United States

 Of high school graduates who enter a 4-year degree program, what percentage graduate?
 (2012-2013)

-South Dakota
+Washington

 United States

 Of high school graduates who enter a 2-year associate's degrees program, what percentage graduate?
 (2012-2013)

-South Dakota
+Washington

 United States

 What percentage of certificates and degrees is in STEM fields?
 (2014-2015)

-South Dakota United States
+Washington United States

-TAP SOUTH DAKOTA'S FEMALE AND MINORITY TALENT Together, females and minorities make up more than half of South Dakota's population, yet they are much less likely to earn STEM degrees or become STEM professionals.
+TAP WASHINGTON'S FEMALE AND MINORITY TALENT Together, females and minorities make up more than half of Washington's population, yet they are much less likely to earn STEM degrees or become STEM professionals.
 Closing these gaps can pay big dividends in the state.
 Women have lost ground in computing The available talent in computer science would rise dramatically if the state simply closed the gender gap in these subjects.
-Number of computing degrees/certificates in South Dakota
+Number of computing degrees/certificates in Washington

-SOURCE: U.S. Department of Education, 2001-2015 People of color are not gaining ground in engineering degrees It is critical to prepare and inspire many more students of color to pursue STEM subjects such as computer science and engineering.
-Underrepresented minorities in South Dakota earning engineering degrees/certificates
+SOURCE: U.S. Department of Education, 2001-2015 People of color are gaining little ground in engineering It is critical to prepare and inspire many more students of color to pursue STEM subjects such as computer science and engineering.
+Underrepresented minorities in Washington earning engineering degrees/certificates

-As a percentage of the college-age population As a percentage of degrees/certificates SOURCE: U.S. Department of Education, 2001-2015 \Data not available or reporting requirements not met.
+As a percentage of the college-age population As a percentage of degrees/certificates SOURCE: U.S. Department of Education, 2001-2015 Data not available or reporting requirements not met.